PaganoBerserker/docs/README.md

 | [WorkFlow Model]({% post_url socialserv/2023-01-27-socialServicesWorkFlowModel %}) | 2023-01 |
 ```

-- Traducción: To add a link for the docs project in Mans & CheetSheets, you should go to /docs/index.md and add the link in the following format:
+- To add a link for the docs project in Mans & CheetSheets, you should go to /docs/index.md and add the link in the following format:

 ```shell